 Login to your hosting cPanel.
 Click on the “File Manager” icon.
 You will be redirected to your hosting server’s file manager.

 You should see your .zip file (which is the only file).
 Click on your .zip file and press the “Extract” button.
 Wait for a while.
-All your files will be extract as you had on your localhost.
+All your files will be extracted as you had on your local host.

 Creating MySql Database on Live Server